Several countries may be ahead of us in this area, but the U.S. is fast catching up.

 The Supreme Court of Switzerland, a country that permits assisted suicide clinics — ruled several years ago that the mentally ill have a constitutional right to access death.
 Accordingly, there are many verified cases of the non-physically ill being assisted to kill themselves — including an elderly woman who wanted to die because she had lost her looks.

-Meanwhile, there has already been at least one depressed Canadian apparently euthanized at his request even though his death was not foreseeable.
-The man’s family even begged doctors to spare his life, but to no avail.
+Meanwhile, there has already been at least one depressed Canadian apparently euthanized [https://www.ctvnews.ca/health/family-says-b-c-man-with-history-of-depression-wasn-t-fit-for-assisted-death-1.4609016]at his request even though his death was not foreseeable.
+The man’s children even begged doctors not to kill their father, but to no avail.

 What about the U.S.?
 Would we ever follow such a course?
 As of now, the nine states and the District of Columbia that have legalized assisted suicide limit access to patients who are terminally ill.
 But that’s more a political expediency than a principled limitation.
 Indeed, restricting assisted suicide to the dying is philosophically unsustainable.

 Think about it.
 If the point of allowing suicide by doctor is to eliminate suffering — and if eliminating suffering can include eliminating the sufferer — how can facilitated death be forbidden to patients, such as those with dementia and mental illness, who may suffer far more extremely and for a much longer time than the already dying?
 It makes no sense.